MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgCreateOrGetCommunicationOnlineMeeting.md

 ```

 ### -IsBroadcast
-Indicates whether this is a Teams live event.
+Indicates if this is a Teams live event.

 ```yaml
 Type: SwitchParameter